AntoPISA/MAME_SupportFiles/category.ini/readme/readme.txt

 =======
 In this package you can find these ini files:

-- arcade.ini: List with arcade machines in MAME.
-- arcade_BIOS.ini: List with arcade BIOSes only.
-- arcade_NOBIOS.ini: List with arcade machines in MAME (BIOS excluded).
 - ArcadeWokingParents.ini: List with parent working arcade machines in MAME.
 - Bootlegs.ini: List of 'Bootleg' machines.
 - category.ini: MAME machines divided by category.